Digital Media Production Internships

 5. How do I find one?

 You need to find one yourself because we want you to experience the process of looking for a job, since you’ll be looking for a full-time job fairly soon.
 It’s also important to know about working in media.
 You must be a self-starter.
 Don’t expect people to do things for you.
 Your professors and instructors are available to help you find and prepare for your internship.
-There is a database of internships on this website.
+Internships can be found and applied for through Handshake.

 Off-campus production internships continue to be valuable, but on campus internships are now permissible and often equally valuable.
-Potential on-campus internship sites are TeleProductions, University Communications and Marketing, WKSU and KSU Independent Films.
+Potential on-campus internship sites are TeleProductions, University Communications and Marketing, and WKSU.
 On-campus internships are not automatic and must be approved in advance, as with off campus internships.

 Student Media experiences are not approved for internship credit.